 My point is that there are many different forms of data breach, how it occurred and how one is notified about them.
 Either way, it is not a fun situation.
 It definitely is not a situation one wants to experience a second time.
 So how does one get remediation from data loss?

 The path to avoiding a data breach almost brings us full circle back to the article where we discussed pre-breach assessments.
 The only difference this time is that you can concentrate more closely on exactly how the breach occurred.
 Perhaps you already had an audit of your systems.
 A data breach is a perfect, albeit painful, way to come to grips with what data was stolen, how it was stolen and to learn from it.
-The first step of remediation from data loss is to consider is the how.
+The first step of data breach recovery is to consider how it happened in the first place.

 - Was it the result of social engineering?
 No matter how hardened you can make your systems and how protected you can make your data, you still have users that interact with those systems and data.
 Those users serve as an entry point to those systems and data.
 Social engineering is often the most overlooked weakness in a computer network.
 Yet social engineering is one of the most common ways that hackers get into a network.
 Whether it is through phishing emails (emails impersonating the sender and enticing a recipient to click a link or open an attachment), convincing phone calls or malicious websites, social engineering will always be a major weakness.